energysistem/manuals/39793-BZ2/en/06-Main_Functions.md

 ### Changing play mode

 When you turn on the device, pairing mode will start automatically.
-To change into "line-in" mode, you only need to connect audio cable (included) to the line-in connection (11).
+To change into "Audio-In" mode, you only need to connect audio cable (included) to the Audio-In connection (11).
 Press the MODE button (1) to switch between different playback modes.

 </quick_guide>